auth0/docs/ms-account-clientid.md

 ![](img/ma-portal-2.png)

-Once the app is created, the `ClientId` and `ClientSecret` will be available.
-Enter this information into your connection settings.
+After the app is created, copy the `ClientId` and `ClientSecret` and enter them into your connection settings.

-This is also a good time to setup your callback URL into Auth0.
-That information should go into the `redirect domain` textbox.
+Also, make sure you setup the callback URL for the app.
+That information should go into the `redirect domain` textbox and for your setup is:

 	http://@@account.namespace@@/login/callback